 Evening Students

-We strive to meet the special needs of our evening students and to provide evening students with the best services possible to meet those needs.
-We know that your busy life leaves little, if any, time to make connections with the legal community, but there are still things you can do.
+We strive to provide evening students with the best services possible to meet their unique needs.
+We know that your busy life leaves limited time to make connections with the legal community, but there are still things you can do.
 Make an appointment to meet with us to find out more.

 Evening student questions and answers.